-The non-residential center has seen numerous Corpsmembers obtain meaningful employment in the area and across the state.
+The non-residential center is home to more than 45 Corpsmembers who commute to center each day to perform valuable natural resource work in their communities and respond to emergencies throughout the state.
+Corpsmembers obtain meaningful employment in the area and across the state after a year’s service at the center.
 Each Corpsmember who joins the center provides a unique perspective to the diverse culture at the center and on the crews.

-Corpsmembers at the Napa Center not only gain a sense of work accomplishment but grow a sense of pride in themselves and for the community through educational and career development.
+Corpsmembers at the Solano Center not only gain a sense of work accomplishment but grow a sense of pride in themselves and for the community through educational and career development.

 The center consists of the main administrative building, offices, classrooms, Corpsmember Advisory Board (CAB) snack shack, supply unit, and training spaces.
 There are common areas for Corpsmembers to gather in and weekly meetings are held to provide updates and news about the center and program.

-As part of the program, the Napa Center recognizes the growth and potential of Corpsmembers through awards, periodic banquets, and Corpsmember appreciation days.
-These opportunities showcase the great things Napa Corpsmembers are doing and accomplishing.
+As part of the program, the Solano Center recognizes the growth and potential of Corpsmembers through awards, periodic banquets, and Corpsmember appreciation days.
+These opportunities showcase the great things Solano Corpsmembers are doing and accomplishing.

 A typical workday for Corpsmembers starts with roll call at the facility at 7:15 a.m. and concludes at 3:45 p.m.
 Monday through Friday.
 Crews can also be sent out on eight-day spikes and 16-day emergency assignments to remote locations.
 A spike is a project not within a reasonable commuting time and requires the crew to stay near the work project in housing or tents.
 Corpsmembers need to bring all provided safety gear and should meet uniform standards daily.